ihashacks/notifyosd.zsh/README.md

 * `LONG_RUNNING_IGNORE_LIST`: is a list of command that will be ignored by the script

 Note that a notification appears only if the terminal where the long command was running is not in focus.

+## Sounds support

+On Debian, you will need those packages installed: sox gnome-control-center-data